justanormalmaker/OPENDRUMS/README.md

 To setup the board, connect it to a computer via USB, open the OPENDRUMS python program, insert the number of files contained in the SD and click "Send".
 The board will restart.

 #### Mode 2: MIDI
 After the SETUP screen the MIDI screen is displayed.
 If YES is selected the device will enter midi mode.
-Now it can be used like a USB midi instrument.
+Now it can be used like a Bluetooth or USB midi instrument.

-> [!IMPORTANT]
-> You have to open Hairless MIDI and LoopMidi softwares so that the device can be correctly recognaized as a MIDI instrument.

 #### Mode 3: SD PLAY
 if any of the previous mode is selected the device will enter in SD mode.
 Now it can be used like a stand-alone instrument that will play any sample present on the SD card inserted.